Creating Excel worksheets for LH and RH data

 Now, we need to copy the 'Front' sheet.

-You can also right-click on a selected sheet tab, and then click Move or Copy.
+Right click on the 'Front' sheet tab and then click Move or Copy.

 Where the dialog says 'Before sheet', select 'Sheet2'.